kimchi-project/ginger/docs/API.md

    *filename : File name of the Swap Device
    *type : The type of the Swap Device. `partition` for the block device and `file` for the regular file.
-   *size : Size of the Swap Device
+   *size : Size of the Swap Device in KBs
-   *used : Amount of Swap Device space used
-   *priority : Priority of the Swap Device
+   *used : Amount of Swap Device space used in KBs *priority : Priority of the Swap Device

 * **DELETE**: Remove the Swap Device